 Brandon Kramer, partner, artistic director

-Lindsay Davis, director of development
+Lindsay Davis, director of marketing & development

 Lindsay combines her skills at creating organized systems with her interests in community development and filmmaking.
 Prior to joining MHP, Lindsay served two years in the Peace Corps in Senegal where she collaborated with small business owners and community members to develop a juice and jam business, national artisan network, and youth development camp.
 She also served as an economist at Bureau of Labor Statistics where she produced and analyzed employment estimates.
 Lindsay has a background in marketing and economics from DePaul University.

-Aqiyla Thomas, program director
+Aqiyla Thomas, facilitator